OpenEvalProject/evals/manuscripts/elife-105544/v1/manuscript.md

 Future studies should work toward combining genomic surveillance of parasites with in vitro and population level estimates of effects on both transmission and fitness, as this may allow for improved modelling of epidemiological dynamics.
 This should be combined with whole-genome sequencing, as this would allow improved understanding of the role of these factors on ART-R dynamics.
 If their relative importance could be quantified, it could be crucial for genomic surveillance, as it could affect the relative priority given to tracking cases of specific mutations/genetic backgrounds and their spread between areas (Mayor et al., 2023).

-## Rest of the world
+### Rest of the world

 We identified many kelch13 mutations circulating across the rest of Africa, in particular West and Central Africa (Figure 7).
 For example, WHO validated/candidate mutations were detected at very low frequencies in Ghana, Mali, Nigeria, Equatorial Guinea, and the DRC (Figure 7).
 However, most mutations in West and Central Africa did not have WHO-validated/candidate status and therefore have unknown phenotypic effects.
 For instance, non-WHO validated/candidate kelch13 mutations were detected in Benin and Burkina Faso in West Africa, and in the Central African Republic, Chad, the DRC, and Equatorial Guinea in Central Africa (Figure 7).
 While the phenotypic effects of these mutations are unclear, some may affect phenotypic resistance.
 For example, we observed a mutation, R539I, at the same kelch13 position as the WHO-validated R539T in Togo, Ghana, Mali, and the DRC (Figure 7).
 This mutation should be surveyed closely and assessed in phenotypic assays of ART-R due to its position at a known resistance locus in kelch13.

 ![Figure 7.](https://cdn.elifesciences.org/articles/105544/elife-105544-fig7-v1.jpg)

-**Figure 7.:** kelch13 propeller domain markers across West and Central Africa (A), South America (B) and Oceania (C).The percentage of samples with any kelch13 mutation is included in the country labels, above the number of samples with any kelch13 mutation, and the total number of samples collected for each country, respectively.
+**Figure 7.:** The percentage of samples with any kelch13 mutation is included in the country labels, above the number of samples with any kelch13 mutation, and the total number of samples collected for each country, respectively.
 Among only the samples with any observed kelch13 propeller domain mutation, pie charts show the proportions with markers of interest, where proportions above 25% are labelled accordingly.
 ‘Other’ denotes several low-frequency mutations in the propeller domain which are not WHO validated/candidate markers, pooled into a single category.

 WHO validated/candidate mutations were uncommon in other populations.
 In South America, one WHO mutation, C580Y, was detected in 19 samples from Guyana (Figure 7).
 Aside from this, only two other mutations were detected in South America, each in one sample (A617S in Peru in 2016 and A504T in Colombia in 2018; Figure 7).
 In Oceania, kelch13 mutations were present in Indonesia, Papua New Guinea, the Solomon Islands, and Vanuatu.
 Evidence of ART-R was found in Papua New Guinea, where C580Y was present in 10 samples.
 The T474A was also circulating in Oceania, predominantly in Indonesia.
 From 1998 to 2020, 25 non-WHO validated or candidate mutations were detected in Oceania.
 A675V, F446I, R539T, and R561H were also present in India (Figure 5).
 These markers are also seen across Southeast Asia (Figures 5 and 6), highlighting the potential for ART-R in India.
 In contrast, in Far-East South Asia, non-validated/candidate mutations were detected in only five samples (0.002% of population).
 Similarly, Afghanistan, Iran, and Pakistan all showed very low proportions of mutant samples (<0.2% of samples), none of which had WHO validated/candidate status.